mrsilver76/groupmachine/README.md

 - 📍 Fills missing or invalid GPS data by inferring locations from nearby photos taken close in time.
 - 🗓️ Enables appending of extra date text to the end of album names.
 - 🏷️ Enables prefixing of extra text, including dates and creation of folder names.
-- 🧠 Uses SHA hashes to detect identical files before renaming.
+- 🧠 Uses file hashing to detect identical files before renaming.
 - 🧪 Simulation mode to preview changes without making any modifications.
 - 🧮 Parallel processing speeds up hashing, metadata extraction, and file operations for large libraries.
 - ✂️ Copies, moves or links files to new album folders.